-This sensor is the second reason why WHOOP is so much better at detecting sleep and sleep stages.
+This sensor is the second reason why WHOOP is better at detecting sleep and certain sleep stages.

-The respiratory rate reflects how many times per minute you breathe.
-Knowing what your normal respiratory rate is can help you detect and diagnose pulmonary issues (or even COVID-19 infections) if you see sudden changes in your breathing rate.
+Respiratory rate reflects how many times per minute you breathe.
+Knowing your normal respiratory rate can help you detect and diagnose pulmonary issues (or even viral infections) if you see sudden changes in your breathing rate.

 My respiratory rate is usually around 14 breaths per minute at night.
 If that were to rise to 16 or higher, I’d know that something was wrong.
-In fact, WHOOP analyzed the data of members that contracted the new coronavirus, and the common denominator was a sudden increase in respiratory rate — which occurred even before the wearers showed other symptoms.
+In fact, WHOOP analyzed the data of members that contracted COVID-19, and the common denominator was a sudden increase in respiratory rate — which occurred even before the wearers showed other symptoms.

 Blood Oxygen Saturation (SpO2)